nh-server/switch-guide/docs/user_guide/sending_payload.md

 ### What you need

 !!! tip ""
-    - The latest release of <insert injector here>
+    - The latest release of [fusee-interfacee-tk](https://github.com/nh-server/fusee-interfacee-tk/releases)
     - The latest release of [Hekate](https://github.com/CTCaer/hekate/releases/)
     - A USB-A to USB-C cable (or a standard USB-C cable if your computer natively supports USB-C)